shazow/btc-crawl/README.md

 Current status:
 * It crawls with all kinds of nice parameters but stores everything in memory until dumping a giant JSON blob at the end.
-* --It crawls from hard-coded values and spits a bunch of stuff to stdout.~~
+* ~~It crawls from hard-coded values and spits a bunch of stuff to stdout.~~